Rasquinhahr/simple/demo.md

-This is the first line
+This is the first line.

-this is the second line
+this is the second line.

 this is the 3rd line.